Conflux-Chain/js-conflux-sdk/docs/api/Conflux.md

 - `BigInt` gasUsed: The gas used.
 - `BigInt` gasLimit: The gas limit.
 - `BigInt` storageCollateralized: The storage collateralized in Byte.
+- `BigInt` balance: The balance of the options.from.
 - `Boolean` isBalanceEnough: indicate balance is enough for gas and storage fee
 - `Boolean` isBalanceEnoughForValueAndFee: indicate balance is enough for gas and storage fee plus value
 - `Boolean` willPayCollateral: false if the transaction is eligible for storage collateral sponsorship, true otherwise